Signs of darker regime to come emerge in Erdogan’s first week as re-elected president

 The past few days have sent several chills down the spines of critics of Recep Tayyip Erdogan who believe the authoritarian regime run by Turkey’s re-elected president is on the cusp of becoming even darker and more intolerant.

-The first week after Erdogan’s victory at the polls is ending with an announcement from jailed Kurdish leader Selahattin Demirtas—who to many serves as a courageous symbol of the struggle against the strongman’s crushing of human rights—that he is withdrawing from active politics.
+The first week after Erdogan’s victory at the polls is ending with an announcement from jailed Kurdish leader Selahattin Demirtas – who to many serves as a courageous symbol of the struggle against the strongman’s crushing of human rights – that he is withdrawing from active politics.

-To some commentators Erdogan’s election win confounds logic—this is a man, after all, who has plunged his country into its worst economic crisis for more than two decades, so did millions of Turks just vote to be poorer?—but Demirtas’ immediate response to the shock victory was that the opposition bloc was up against a “huge operational force that has taken over the state”.
+To some commentators Erdogan’s election win confounds logic – this is a man, after all, who has plunged his country into its worst economic crisis for more than two decades, so did millions of Turks just vote to be poorer? – but Demirtas’ immediate response to the shock victory was that the opposition bloc was up against a “huge operational force that has taken over the state”.
 More details on what Demirtas and other opposition figures mean by such comments may be relayed in the weeks and months to come as opponents of Erdogan pick up the fight to save Turkey from his “one-man rule”.

 A presidential candidate in both 2014 and 2018 (the second run was from behind bars), Demirtas, a former co-leader of the pro-Kurdish Peoples' Democratic Party (HDP), told media outlet Artigercek from Edirne prison in northwest Turkey: "While I will maintain my struggle with resistance from prison like all my comrades, I'm withdrawing from active politics at this stage."